Have one of three PolyMet hearings up on the Range

 Minerals are critical to economies, as raw materials for power stations, bridges, cars, appliances and computers.
 They are limited by nature and can’t be mass produced.
 Having a domestic source means lower distribution and shipping costs.
 And mines generate jobs and taxes.

 But mines also permanently change a landscape and community with new roads, heavy equipment and traffic.
 Their impact on water sources is increasingly being scrutinized both in local communities and through regulation and court processes.
 Environmentalists, conservationists and some scientists are studying whether minerals leaching into water systems can harm water purity or cause health problems.
-Other concerns for underground mining include the creation of sinkholes, soil contamination, loss of biodiversity and erosion.
+Other concerns for underground mining include the creation of sinkholes, soil contamination, loss of biodiversity and erosion for which erosion control solutions should be put in place.

 Mining companies contend that laws and processes in place mitigate most of these concerns.
 They also say that a balance has to be struck between leaving land untouched and providing needed materials.
 But most people simply don’t want a mine near where they live.